asgard-born/ServiceLocatorAsync/README.md

 }
 ```

-In client code we can obtain our service by two ways:
+In client code we can obtain our service by two ways:<br />
 1. Getting as Task (raw) and setting callback method.
 We have more options here
 ```csharp
 public class ClientCode : MonoBehaviour